Perspectives on Constrained Forecasting: Summary Comments

-The paper has laid out a largely foundational and pedagogic perspective of integrating decision analysis into problems of constrained forecasting.
-This is complementary to the traditional, probabilistic or purely inferential view.
-Examples throughout illustrate the complementarities and opportunities defined by the full Bayesian analysis-- that is, ensuring attention to the decision theoretic \lq\lq Yang'' of Bayesian analysis as well as the more standard inferential \lq\lq Yin'' that, in much of applied work, dominates to the exclusion of the former.
-This view is, of course, not specific to the contexts of Bayesian constrained forecasting, but is broadly under-regarded and under-represented in applied forecasting among other areas~\citep[e.g.][section 2.3]{Lindley1992ValenciaIV,LavineLindonWest2019avs,West2020Akaike}.
-The potential for methodological advance as well as more comprehensive analysis is highlighted in the motivating context of constrained forecasting in this paper, as examples with features faithful to applied settings demonstrate.
-Coupled with this main contribution, the paper promotes the broader view of decision analysis that expands from a main focus on optimal decisions to always explore implied loss distributions, again with key highlights in constrained forecasting examples where multivariate dependencies-- in particular-- can have major impact on ranges of likely losses.
-Methodologically, optimization of expected losses subject to sum-- or other linear-- constraints is easy and routine computationally, as the developments and NR algorithms used exemplify.
+Integrating decision analysis into problems of constrained forecasting is complementary to the traditional inferential view, and examples here illustrate the benefits of ensuring attention to the decision theoretic \lq\lq Yang'' of Bayesian analysis as well as to the inferential \lq\lq Yin''.
+This view is, of course, not specific to the contexts of Bayesian constrained forecasting, but decision perspectives are under-regarded and under-represented in applied forecasting as in other areas~\citep[e.g.][section 2.3]{Lindley1992ValenciaIV,LavineLindonWest2019avs,West2020Akaike}.
+The potential for methodological advance as well as more comprehensive analysis is highlighted in the motivating context of constrained forecasting.
+Examples with features faithful to applied settings demonstrate the relevance of the broader view of decision analysis that expands from a main focus on optimal decisions to always explore implied loss distributions.
+Constrained forecasting examples where multivariate dependencies can have major impact on ranges of likely losses highlight the practical import.
+It is also noted that, in many common, practical contexts, expected loss functions are undefined while distributions of losses are valid and accessible.
+Key examples involve log-T distributions that routinely arise in linear models of many kinds, including dynamic linear models (DLMs) in time series forecasting.
+Here blind adoption of optimal point forecasts based on minimizing expected losses is unfounded implied predictive distributions of losses are perfectly well defined.

+Methodologically, connections of decision analysis and inferential approaches are nicely enhanced by new ideas and methodology exploiting entropic tilting.
+As an approach to understanding compatibility of constraints with a forecast distribution, and to minimally modifying the distribution to approximately accord with deterministic constraints, ET is a fully Bayesian decision analysis framework that can be exploited to extend methodology in practical ways.
+Its connections to Monte Carlo methods for probabilistic conditioning nicely highlight its use and complementarities relative to constrained point forecasting alone.
+Technically, use of more elaborate, non-linear constraints will raise challenges of optimization.
+While many, general algorithms exists for numerical optimization problems, linkages with Bayesian emulation approaches such as have been used in portfolio optimization subject to various constraints~\citep[e.g.][] {IrieWest2018portfoliosBA} may provide relevant and novel opportunities for progress.